 So many who’ve been through narcissistic relationships feel deep within themselves that they don’t deserve any better so often accept thing and being treated in a way they should never have been treated.

 When the people you associate yourself with brings you inner pain, you might not only get isolated from others because the narcissist is triangulating you But you may cut yourself off from others when you’re repeatedly told.
 “They don’t like you, and they talk about you behind your back, you’re not good enough.”
 It hurts, it causes emotional pain, then as the people in your life are limited to negative people your subconscious believes everything that’s said, this limits you from taking the action you need.

-You need to reprogram your mind and abort, and self-doubting limiting beliefs that are in your mind, in order to step out of your comfort zone that’s actually rather unpleasant and uncomfortable, and create new beliefs to step into a much happier, more confident, reaching your potential time and time again future.
+You need to reprogram your mind and remove, any self-doubting limiting beliefs that are within your mind, in order to step out of your comfort zone that’s actually rather unpleasant and uncomfortable, and create new beliefs to step into a much happier, more confident you, reaching your potential time and time again in the future.